Convergence of the conjugate gradient method with unbounded operators: Proof of Theorem and additional observations

 If instead $A$ is unbounded, the $\lambda_k^{(N)}$'s fall in $[0,+\infty)$ and depending on their rate of possible accumulation at infinity $\delta_N$ may still diverge as $N\to\infty$ or stay bounded.

-Clearly in Case II one has $\lambda_1>0$ and $\lambda_N=\infty$, for otherwise the condition $\lambda_1=\lim_{N\to\infty}\lambda_1^{(N)}=0$ or $\lambda_\infty=\lim_{N\to\infty}\lambda_N^{(N)}<+\infty$ would necessarily imply $\delta_N\to\infty$.
+Clearly in Case II one has $\lambda_1>0$ and $\lambda_N=+\infty$, for otherwise the condition $\lambda_1=\lim_{N\to\infty}\lambda_1^{(N)}=0$ or $\lambda_\infty=\lim_{N\to\infty}\lambda_N^{(N)}<+\infty$ would necessarily imply $\delta_N\to +\infty$.
 Thus, in Case II the true interval of orthogonality is $[\lambda_1,+\infty)$ and it is separated from zero. \end{remark}

-\begin{remark} Estimate \eqref{eq:est3bis} in the proof shows that the vanishing rate of $\rho_\sigma(f^{(N)})$ is actually controlled by the vanishing rate of $\mu_\sigma([\lambda_1,\lambda_1^{(N)}))$.
-It is however unclear how to possibly quantify the latter.
-Let us recall (see Remark \ref{rem:Abdd} and \eqref{eq:Nem-conv-rate} in particular) that the Nemi\-rovskiy-Polyak analysis \cite{Nemirovskiy-Polyak-1985} for the bounded-$A$ case provides an explicit vanishing rate for $\rho_{\sigma'}(f^{(N)})$ for any $\sigma'\in(\sigma,\xi]$, based on a polynomial min-max argument that relies crucially on the finiteness of the interval where the orthogonal polynomials $s_N$ are supported on (i.e., it relies on the boundedness of $\sigma(A)$).
+\begin{remark} Estimate \eqref{eq:est3} in the proof and the reasoning thereafter show that the vanishing rate of $\rho_\sigma(f^{[N]})$ is actually controlled by the vanishing rate of the quantity $\mu_\sigma((\lambda_1,\lambda_1^{(N)}))$ if $\lambda_1=0$, or more generally of both quantities $(\lambda_1^{(N)}-\lambda_1)$ and $\mu_\sigma((\lambda_1,\lambda_1^{(N)}))$ if $\lambda_1>0$.
+It is however unclear how to possibly quantify, in the above senses, the pace of $\lambda_1^{(N)}\to\lambda_1$.
+Let us recall (see Remark \ref{rem:Abdd} and \eqref{eq:Nem-conv-rate} in particular) that the Nemi\-rovskiy-Polyak analysis \cite{Nemirovskiy-Polyak-1985} for the bounded-$A$ case provides an explicit vanishing rate for $\rho_{\sigma'}(f^{[N]})$ for any $\sigma'\in(\sigma,\xi]$, based on a polynomial min-max argument that relies crucially on the \emph{finiteness} of the interval where the orthogonal polynomials $s_N$ are supported on (i.e., it relies on the boundedness of $\sigma(A)$).
 Therefore, there is certainly no room for applying the same argument to the present setting.
 In fact, we find it reasonable to expect that for generic (unbounded) $A$ the quantity $\rho_\sigma(f^{[N]})$ vanishes with arbitrarily slow pace depending on the choice of the initial guess $f^{[0]}$.
-An indication in this sense comes from the numerical tests discussed in Section \ref{sec:num_test}. \end{remark}
+A strong indication in this sense comes from the numerical tests discussed in Section \ref{sec:num_test}. \end{remark}

+\begin{remark} It is worth pointing out that removing from the hypotheses of Theorem \ref{thm:main} (respectively Corollary \ref{cor:main}) the $A$-analyticity of $g$ and $f^{[0]}$ (respectively, the quasi-analyticity assumptions \eqref{eq:maincond3} or \eqref{eq:maincond4}) and replacing it with just the minimal assumption of $A$-smoothness, one could have only come to the (still non-trivial, yet not-informative) conclusion that $\rho_\sigma(f^{[N]})\leqslant\kappa$ uniformly in $N$ for some $\kappa>0$.
+This is seen as follows.
+For sure, even if the moment problem for $\nu_\xi$ is indeterminate, the measure $\nu_\xi$ has some support within $[\lambda_1,\lambda_\infty]$ (see, e.g., \cite[Theorem II.3.2]{Chihara-book-1978}), and so does $\mu_\sigma$.
+However, in the lack of the information that $\mu_\sigma$ is \emph{only} supported in $[\lambda_1,\lambda_\infty]$, in the above proof one should additionally estimate, besides the vanishing quantity \eqref{eq:est0}, the extra term